facebookarchive/AsyncDisplayKit/_docs/layout-options.md

 When using ASDK, you have three options for layout.
 Note that UIKit Autolayout is **not** supported by ASDK.
 #Manual Sizing & Layout

 This original layout method shipped with ASDK 1.0 and is analogous to UIKit's layout methods.
-Use this method for for ASViewControllers (unless you subclass the node).
+Use this method for ASViewControllers (unless you subclass the node).

 `[ASDisplayNode calculateSizeThatFits:]` **vs.** `[UIView sizeThatFits:]`